Table of contents

 Inline JSON-LD for Blog Post: We check if

-is defined to determine if it’s a blog post detail page.
+pubDatetimeis defined to determine if it’s a blog post detail page.
 If so, we construct the JSON-LD data for the blog post, including details like the title, description, author, and publication dates.
-If you have a separate layout.astro
+If you have a separate layout.astrofile for your blog post template, you might want to include the JSON-LD data there. -

 Inline JSON-LD for Site Search Functionality: Separately, we define JSON-LD data for the website itself, including a SearchAction schema to describe the search functionality.
 This schema helps search engines understand how users can search your site, potentially improving the search experience.